DecodedCo/express-auth0-simple/README.md

 ### Options Object

-When initialising the middleware, you can optionally provide a second argument to the `init()` function - this should be an object.
+When initialising the middleware, you can optionally provide a second argument to the `decodedAuth()` constructor - this should be an object.
 This can include options that override some configuration parameters of the middleware.

 The options are: